-Within the framework of CFSP, the EU Member States cooperate on an intergovernmental basis, i.e. they agree on common positions by unanimity.
-Since the entry into force of the Maastricht Treaty on 1 November 1993, the EU as such may act on the international stage and elaborate the EU position on armed conflicts, human rights issues or other matters in coherence with EU basic principles and common values which it is obliged to uphold.
+Within the framework of CFSP, the EU Member States cooperate on an intergovernmental basis, i.e. they agree on common policy positions by unanimity.
+Since the entry into force of the Maastricht Treaty on 1 November 1993, the EU as such may act on the international stage and express the EU position on armed conflicts, human rights issues or other matters in coherence with EU basic principles and common values which it is obliged to uphold.

 The High Representative chairs the Foreign Affairs Council which is comprised of the foreign ministers of the EU Member States and which normally meets at least once per month.
 The Council is the central decision-making body for CFSP and CSDP.

 There are several CFSP instruments which are regularly applied:

 As the member states’ supreme decision-making body, the European Council determines strategic objectives and general guidelines for CFSP (cf. Article 26 of the Treaty on European Union).
 The European Council’s decisions are not legally, but “politically” binding for the EU Member States.
 Implementation is the responsibility of the Council.

 The Council adopts legal acts which establish actions to be undertaken by the EU (e.g. CSDP operations and missions) as well as positions to be adopted by the EU (e.g. imposing restrictive measures on a particular country). (cf. Article 25 of the Treaty on European Union).